Ralph Candelario: ‘Murder Comes To Town’ Jehovah’s Witness With Two Dead Wives?

 — LordXmen2k (@lordxmen2k) August 19, 2016

 Still professing their love for each other, they left their spouses and married each other.
 But they couldn’t make what had started out bad–good.
-While Pam Candelario was busy keeping up appearances for the church, behind the scene, she was struggling with alcohol problems, and a husband with demons of his own.
+While Pam Candelario was busy keeping up appearances for the church, behind the scene, she was struggling with alcohol problems, and a husband with demons of his own, court records confirm.

 The evidence led police to conclude that Ralph Candelario had faked the home invasion story and killed Pam.
 And by then, the Pueblo Police Department was sure that their missing persons case was most likely a homicide case.
 Ralph Candelario was eventually found guilty and sentenced to life in prison.